Imágenes de páginas

 EPUB

-THERE may be other characteristics, said he, but these I think fufficient.
-See then its idea; behold it, as collected from the original, natural and universal pre-conceptions of all mankind.
-The Sovereign Good, they have taught us, ought to be fomething agreeable to our nature; conducive to well-being; accommodated to all places and times; durable, felf-derived, and indeprivable.
-Your account, said I, appears juft.
+THERE may be other characteristics, said he, but thefe I think fufficient.
+See then its idea; behold it, as collected from the original, natural and univerfal pre-conceptions of all mankind.
+The Sovereign Good, they have taught us, ought to be something agreeable to our nature; conducive to well-being; accommodated to all places and times; durable, felf-derived, and indeprivable.
+Your account, faid I, appears juft.

 CHA P. II.